metajack/metajack.im/_posts/2010-01-05-xmpp-case-study-interview-cabulous.markdown

 having cabbies verify passengers as OK to see them wouldn't make sense, since cabbies want to be seen (and hailed!)

-Elijah: So we had to trim down the roster specification and ended up making adding to to a roster a one-way, instant process.
+So we had to trim down the roster specification and ended up making adding to to a roster a one-way, instant process.
 Once you add someone, you can see their online status and their location.